 We also provide specialist support for Charities.

 Charities need a more complex set of Accounts, complying with the requirements of the Charity Commission, and we can compile and submit these for you.
-As registered HMRC agents, we can also compile and submit Gift Aid returns to HMRC, ensuring you receive Gift Aid on donations quickly and reliably.
+We can also compile and submit Gift Aid returns to HMRC on your behalf, ensuring you receive Gift Aid on donations quickly and reliably.

 Annual Report and Accounts & Corporation Tax Return